isidorogu/RCT/README.md

 ### 5 Impact evaluation

 After running a RCT, the social scientist wants to know the ATE for one or several variables and the distribution of this impact within the blocking variables to check for Heterogenous Treatment Effects.
-Aditionally, if the experiment lasted for more than one period and panel-data is available, one must cluster the standard errors by each i unit and control for period fixed effects.
+Additionally, if the experiment lasted for more than one period and panel-data is available, one must cluster the standard errors by each i unit and control for period fixed effects.
 Finally, if by chance one o more covariates are not balance, one would like to control for them.

 Function **impact_eval** does all this jobs in one single command.
 It runs all the ATE regressions for each endogenous variable, all the combinations of endogenous variables*heterogenous variables.